 Moreover, Methocarbamol and Tylenol combination may be taken in the form of combination drugs, such as Robaxacet, which are available in generic, unbranded varieties.
 The combined Methocarbamol and Tylenol drug may cause minimal side effects such as drowsiness, dizziness, and light-headedness.

 Robaxin And Naproxen

-Like Ibuprofen and acetaminophen, physicians also sometimes prescribe a Robaxin dose to be taken with Naproxen.
+Like Ibuprofen and Acetaminophen, physicians also sometimes prescribe Robaxin to be taken with Naproxen.
 The goal is to lessen the pain while stiff muscles are relaxed.
-However, a study conducted by Friedman concluded that methocarbamol and Naproxen, when taken together, do not deliver improved outcomes compared to just taking Naproxen alone.
+However, a study conducted by Friedman concluded that Robaxin and Naproxen, when taken together, do not deliver improved outcomes compared to just taking Naproxen alone.

 Methocarbamol And Hydrocodone